Anteris-Dev/autotask-client/.github/README.md

 ```

+## getEntityFields()

+All endpoints can have basic metadata queried.
+This method returns a specification of what fields the resource has and what their data types are.
+For more information we recommend taking a look at the [Autotask documentation](https://ww14.autotask.net/help/DeveloperHelp/Content/AdminSetup/2ExtensionsIntegrations/APIs/REST/API_Calls/REST_Resource_Child_Access_URLs.htm).

+## getEntityInformation()

+All endpoints can have basic metadata queried.
+This method returns a specification of what actions the resource has available (create, update, delete, etc.).
+For more information we recommend taking a look at the [Autotask documentation](https://ww14.autotask.net/help/DeveloperHelp/Content/AdminSetup/2ExtensionsIntegrations/APIs/REST/API_Calls/REST_Resource_Child_Access_URLs.htm).

+## getEntityUserDefinedFields()

+All endpoints can have basic metadata queried.
+If the resource supports User Defined Fields, this method returns a specification of what user defined fields the resource has and their data types.
+For more information we recommend taking a look at the [Autotask documentation](https://ww14.autotask.net/help/DeveloperHelp/Content/AdminSetup/2ExtensionsIntegrations/APIs/REST/API_Calls/REST_Resource_Child_Access_URLs.htm).

 ## query()

 Endpoints that can be queried have a `query()` method.
 This returns a query builder that has several options.
 These and examples of its use may be found below.